IMmercato/Anonymous/README.md

 ### 4. Data Security & Minimal Data Collection
 - **Privacy by Design:**
-  Annonymous is built on a “data minimization” philosophy—no personal data is required or stored, significantly reducing breach risk.
+  Anonymous is built on a “data minimization” philosophy—no personal data is required or stored, significantly reducing breach risk.
 - **End-to-End Encryption:**
   All communications—whether text messages or media—are secured with robust encryption protocols.
 Even if intercepted, the data remains indecipherable.